JohniFx/alga/README.md

 Unfortunately the algo is not successful, still producing losses, so it may be called loss generator or account destroyer.
 I have way to many ideas to implement but time is a constraint.

+2022-04-01: development mostly on quant side, to improve entry and forecasting.

 2022-03-10

 added a rule to block trading if there is already a trade within loss.